It all started back in early 2001 when the Founder and CEO of BMI Gaming,

 From this realization, and from the profound enjoyment pinball machines and arcade games

-brought to him, David started researching "on the side" the possibility of entering the emerging
+brought, he started researching "on the side" the possibility of entering the emerging market for

-market for home, office and corporate arcade gaming entertainment, and on a whim, in 2001
+home, office and corporate arcade gaming entertainment, and on a whim, in 2001 he decided to

-he decided to learn how to program in HTML and create a tiny website that initially offered just
+learn how to program in HTML and create a tiny website that initially offered just a few machines

-a few machines from his collection, to "test the waters", so to speak, for a proof of concept
+from his collection, to "test the waters", so to speak, for a proof of concept test for another

-And what a test it was - Within a few weeks of launching his tiny three page web site, David
+And what a test it was - Within a few weeks of launching his tiny three page web site, he

 sold out his entire pinball machine collection, and was receiving hundreds of emails a month